hsavzyan/ticklish-riddles/README.md

 Ticklish Riddles
 ================

 Ticklish Riddles is a fun and interactive riddle game built with React.
 The application presents users with a series of riddles, each accompanied by a set of multiple-choice answers.
+Riddles are provided by ChatGPT, while images are sourced from Midjourney and Bing Image Creator.
 The application uses Vite as the build tool and Yarn as the package manager.

 Features
 --------